CahanLab/oneSC/docs/source/infer_grn_scanpy.md

 # Inference of functional transcription factors network (AnnData Object)
 In this tutorial, we are going to show how to run OneSC using AnnData object.
 We are going to use the mouse myeloid single-cell data from [Paul et al, 2015](https://pubmed.ncbi.nlm.nih.gov/26627738/).
 We have refined the annotation of these 2,670 cells.
 Please download the [h5ad file containing the expression values of 12 core transcription factors in these cells here](https://cnobjects.s3.amazonaws.com/OneSC/0.1.0/Paul15_040824.h5ad).
-Note that this annData object includes cell type annotation and precomputed pseudotime metadata in adata.obs['cell_types'] and adata.obs['dpt_pseudotime'], respectively.
+Note that this annData object includes cell type annotation and precomputed pseudotime metadata in adata.obs['cell_types'] and adata.obs['dpt_pseudotime'] (pseudotime should scaled to be between 0 and 1), respectively.
+Part of this tutorial will use the package [pySingleCellNet](https://pysinglecellnet.readthedocs.io/en/latest/).

 ### Setup
 Launch Jupyter or your Python interpreter.
 Import the required packages and functions.